Important Information about Identity Theft and Fraud

-- Do not reply to an email or text messages that ask for your personal or financial information.
+- Do not reply to an email or text messages asking for your personal or financial information.

 - If you are suspicious of an email from a business do not open until you have confirmed that it is legitimate.

-TPNB Bank will never ask you to provide confidential information over the telephone or via e-mail.
-If someone states that they work at the bank and are requesting confidential information please hang up and call us directly at (660) 327-4181 prior to disclosing any information.
+TPNB Bank will never ask you to provide confidential information over the phone or via e-mail.
+If someone states they work at the bank and are requesting confidential information please hang up and call us directly at (660) 327-4181 prior to disclosing any information.

-If you notice suspicious activity on your accounts or believe your identity has been stolen, it is important to call us immediately.
+If you notice suspicious activity on your accounts or believe your identity has been stolen, to call us immediately.